 - Behavioral problems including excessive anger, physical aggression, bedwetting, disordered eating

-- Significant drop in academic grades especially if your child or adolescent maintains high or decent grades
+- A significant drop in academic grades, especially if your child or adolescent maintains high or decent grades

 - Bullying or being bullied